 Each type uses unique techniques.
 Acupuncture may also be used as a standalone treatment, in conjunction with herbal medications, or in addition to standard medical treatments.
 All of these factors further affect study results.

-A very small analysis of two men with varicocele, a common type of male factor infertility, looked at the use of acupuncture for the treatment of male infertility.
+A very small of two men with varicocele, a common type of male factor infertility, looked at the use of acupuncture for the treatment of male infertility.
 The study results indicated that acupuncture may help reduce scrotal temperature when used with herbal medicine and other forms of traditional Korean medicine.
 This study was extremely small.
 More research is needed to understand the relationship between acupuncture and male fertility.

 Acupuncture and stress